Trauma Dumping vs. Fair Conversation: Knowing the Difference

 Imagine a best friend group that has lasted over ten years suddenly falling apart.
 On the surface, it may seem abrupt.
 But underneath, one friend may have silently become the group’s emotional storage unit, constantly absorbing crises, emotional spirals, and unresolved pain without space for their own feelings.

-Eventually, even deeply loving people can reach emotional exhaustion.
+Eventually, even the deepest loving people can reach emotional exhaustion.

 The Question We Must Ask Ourselves